 We’ve all been wronged at some point in our lives.
 No one can say that they’ve not experienced some emotional pain in

 Furthermore, staying angry sucks up a great deal of your energy and time.
 It can also take a toll on your health.

 The most frustrating fact about holding a grudge is that you’re giving up your power to lead a happy life.
 The fact that you’re thinking about the person who offended you means that he or she has control over your thoughts and feelings.

 When you forgive, you regain this power to be in control.
 To make things easier, try redirecting your focus to other pleasant activities like a hobby or your work.

 Keep in mind that forgiving doesn’t necessarily mean that you’re letting them get away with it.
 You’re just choosing to focus on better things in life.

 2. It Provides Perspective

-Remember that time in your teenagehood when you got so mad at your mom because she left a voicemail instead of calling or texting.
+Remember that time in your teens when you got so mad at your mom about something.
 You were so upset that you decided not to talk to her for a week.

 Just like when you were young, the drama that arises when people wrong us can be somewhat addictive.
 Some people feel so hyped to attack the other person to get back at them.
 Ultimately, they overreact over petty issues.

 There is nothing wrong with reacting when you feel wronged.
 Just don’t exaggerate the situation to be what it’s not.
-Instead of making a big deal out of it, try to forgive those who hurt you.
+Instead of making a big deal out of it, choose to forgive and move on.

 So your sibling took a loan against your inheritance without informing you.
 You had a nasty fight about it, and you ended up saying words that you’d never thought of, let alone say them out loud.
 This situation caused the two of you to drift apart.